alterNERDtive/EDDiscovery-wiki/Home.md

 * Play [[MP3s when an event occurs|Using the SoundBlaster Pack]], plus others.
 * Integrate with [[3rd party DLLs|3rd Party DLL Support]]

+EDDiscovery has been [[Translated|Translations]] into a few other languages.
+You can change the language you want to see on the [[Settings Panel|Using the Settings Panel]].

 EDDiscovery integrates with our partner Elite 3rd party developer tools:

 * [[EDSM|EDSM integration with EDDiscovery]]